H4n-uL/FrAD_Rust/README/README-EN.md

 ## How to contribute

-### Contributing to the FrAD format
+### Contributing to FrAD format

 Contributions to the FrAD format itself should be made [here](https://github.com/H4n-uL/Fourier_Analogue-in-Digital) or by emailing me directly.
-For suggestions, improvements, etc. to the standard, please create an issue or PR in the repository at the link.

-### Contributions to Rust implementations
+### Contributions to Rust Master

 Contributions that are specific to the Rust implementation can be made directly to this repository.
 Anything from feature additions, bug fixes, or performance improvements are welcome.